 Bearing those factors in mind the Optoma NuForce BE Free5 still comes out as a ‘buy’ for sports earbuds with nice audio quality.

-Buying from Amazon supports this site
+Buying from my partners supports this site

 Supporters: I am not a salaried journalist and rely on support from readers to keep the free content coming.
 If you want to support the work here then ad-free subscription starts at 49p/mo (about 65c).